 In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
-The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences and tax carryforwards become deductible.
+The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences and tax carry-forwards become deductible.
 Management considers the scheduled reversal of deferred tax liabilities, projected future taxable income, and tax planning strategies in making this assessment.
-DoCoMo records a valuation allowance on deferred tax assets to reflect the expected future tax benefits to be realized, if necessary.
-The net change in the total valuation allowance for the years ended March 31, 2005 and 2006 was an increase of \(\frac{\text{Y23,436}}{\text{ million}}\) and a decrease of \(\frac{\text{Y23,436}}{\text{ million}}\) (\(\frac{\text{199,489}}{\text{ thousand}}\), respectively.
-The valuation allowance at March 31, 2005 related to tax credit carryfowards for the special treatment applied to IT and research and development investment, which were partially utilized for the year ended March 31, 2006.

-Management believes that the amount of the deferred tax assets is realizable, however, could be reduced in the near term if estimates of future taxable income during the carryforward period are reduced.
+DoCoMo records a valuation allowance on deferred tax assets to reflect the expected future tax benefits to be realized if necessary.
+The net change in the total valuation allowance for the years ended March 31, 2006 was a decrease of 23,436 million yen.
+There was no change in the total valuation allowance for the year ended March 31, 2007.
+Management believes that the amount of the deferred tax assets is realizable, however, could be reduced in the near term if estimates of future taxable income during the carry-forward period are reduced.